zendbit/katalis/README.md

 We can also add custom task with schedules like cron job

-### 3.2.1 Before pipeline
+### 3.2.2 Before pipelines
-Before pipeline will be evaluate before route processing happen, this pipeline has advantages like early checking like authentication.
+Before pipeline will be evaluate before route processing, this pipeline has advantages like early checking like authentication.
 Katalis has some predefines before pipelines
 |Filename|Description|
 |--------|-----------|
 |http.nim|handle http request from client (get, post, head, etc)|